Mozilla VPN Review

 - Torrenting: Since Mozilla uses the same servers as Mullvad, which allows torrenting, we could also torrent the most recent Marvel movies with Mozilla VPN on (but shh, don’t tell anyone!).

 - Split tunneling: In order to lower bandwidth and make our Internet speeds that much faster, we prefer VPNs with split tunneling, meaning we can route some of our traffic through the VPN and some to the public network directly.
-However, Mozilla VPN only had split tunneling on Android apps, which upset us because we wanted to try it with iOS and Windows, as well.
+However, Mozilla VPN only had split tunneling on Android, Linux, and Windows, which was disappointing because we wanted to try it with iOS, as well.
 Guess we can’t have it all!

 Tip: Want to browse the web faster?
 If you’re on an Android device, turn on split tunneling so you can route less sensitive windows to the public network directly, saving you some bandwidth.